Content-Adaptive Pixel Discretization to Improve Model Robustness: Content-Adaptive Pixel Discretization

-Applying Gaussian blurring removes high frequency changes an adversary may attempt to add~\cite{raju2020blurnet,xu2017feature} but may additionally blur edges that make up the shape of the object in question or other fine details.
-Thus, we propose an \emph{adaptive} Gaussian blurring approach, which attempts to preserve pertinent edges by selecting smaller kernels in areas with a high edge map response and selecting larger kernels in large patches of roughly the same color.
+One potential weakness of an adaptive discretization approach is that the adversary has some influence over the codebook selection.
+Thus, as an optimization, we empirically find that we can further improve the adaptive clustering assignments by applying adaptive, edge-aware Gaussian blurring.
+An adaptive blurring is motivated over vanilla Gaussian blurring because while a vanilla approach removes high frequency changes an adversary may attempt to add~\cite{raju2020blurnet,xu2017feature}, it also blurs important object edges.
+We thus propose an edge-aware adaptive blur, which attempts to preserve pertinent edges by selecting smaller kernels in areas with a high edge map response and selecting larger kernels in areas with roughly the same color to limit an adversary's ability to add misleading features.